 Super Rugby: Chiefs 6 1st-half tries, beat Highlanders 45-22

-SUVA, Fiji (AP) The Hamilton-based Chiefs stunned the Dunedin-based Highlanders with six first-half tries, including a double to winger Tony Pulu, and went on to win 45-22 Saturday in a match in Fiji’s capital which may be pivotal in Super Rugby’s wild card playoff race.
+SUVA, Fiji (AP) The Hamilton-based Chiefs stunned the Dunedin-based Highlanders with six first-half tries, including two to winger Tony Pulu, and went on to win 45-22 Saturday in a match in Fiji’s capital which may be pivotal in Super Rugby’s wild-card playoff race.

 The match was thought likely to be close between teams separated by only three points in the New Zealand conference; the Highlanders in third place and the Chiefs just behind in fourth.

+The Hurricanes, who led 12-5 at halftime, remained in second place in the New Zealand conference, nine points behind the leading Crusaders, who had a weekend bye.

-But the Chiefs, playing with a powerful wind at their backs, destroyed the Highlanders with three tries in the first 15 minutes, another that made it 28-0 after 25 minutes and two more tries in one of the most one-sided halves seen in a New Zealand conference match.
+The Chiefs, playing with a powerful wind at their backs, dominated the Highlanders with three tries in the first 15 minutes, another that made it 28-0 after 25 minutes and two more tries in one of the most one-sided halves seen in a New Zealand conference match.

 The Highlanders weren’t able to compete, even to get their hands on the ball.
 They did rally strongly with four tries in the second half, including a late try to new All Blacks flanker Shannon Frizell, which denied the Chiefs a valuable bonus point.